<<<<<<< HEAD ======= >>>>>>> develop

 Introduction

-NONMEM (NONlinear Mixed Effects Model) is software for fitting nonlinear regression models using the mixed-effects framework.
-It is commonly used in pharmacokinetic and pharmacodynamic studies, in which after drug administration its plasma concentrations is measured over time among the subjects.
-NONMEM takes account of the variability between subjects (random effects) and within the subjects, as well as the influence of measured covariates (fixed effects), while incorporating the nonlinear nature of the biochemical and physiological processes.
+NONMEM (NONlinear Mixed Effects Model) is a software for fitting nonlinear regression models using the mixed-effects framework.
+Designed for pharmacokinetic and pharmacodynamic applications, NONMEM takes account of the variability between subjects (random effects) and within the subjects, as well as the influence of measured covariates (fixed effects), while incorporating the nonlinear nature of the biochemical and physiological processes.
 It can handle situations such as each subject has only a few measurements, and when sampling times differ between subjects.
 The underlying method of NONMEM is general and can be applied to many problems beyond pharmacometrics.

 Data records

-A typical NONMEM data set looks like this:
+A typical NONMEM analysis data set looks like this:

 1